-If you think your residential property is over-assessed for any of the following reasons, then you may appeal to get your assessment reduced:
+If you think your residential property is over-assessed for any of the following reasons, then you may appeal to get your assessment reviewed:

 - Your property’s improvement value is assessed higher, per square foot, than other properties in your neighborhood of similar size, style, and construction.

 - The Assessor’s description of your property (such as the total square feet of living space) is wrong.
 However, a minor error does not necessarily indicate an incorrect assessment.

 - The Assessor’s stated market value for your property is higher than the property’s actual market value.